 Chiropractor Sydney and Master Active Release Techniques ® Provider – Dr Mike Badke

-Dr Mike Badke is an experienced chiropractor who has provided musculoskeletal treatment for over 19 years and has personally delivered over 60,000 musculoskeletal treatments.
+Dr Mike Badke is an experienced Sydney chiropractor who has provided musculoskeletal treatment for 20+ years and has personally delivered over 60,000 musculoskeletal treatments.
 He was the first to bring Active Release Techniques (A.R.T.®) to the Sydney city CBD and has gained a reputation for getting results for people with complex or persistent muscle and joint injuries.

 While studying Chiropractic in the US, Mike developed an overuse injury in his shoulder due to swimming.
 One and a half years of chiropractic and physiotherapy treatment only provided him with temporary relief.
 This experience forced Mike to realise the limitations of these approaches for this type of injury and reluctantly, he was forced to give up swimming.